Identification of vaccine effects when exposure status is unknown: CECE in Time-to-Event Settings

-The excess fraction should not be confused with the etiologic fraction, which is the fraction \textit{caused} (or prevented) by treatment.
-For example, consider an individual for whom a vaccine prolonged the time to the outcome of severe infection from time $j$ to time $l$, but (s)he would nevertheless have a severe infection by time $k$ when taking the vaccine, where $j < l < k$.
-Then, treatment $A$ was a contributory (preventive) cause of the outcome in this individual, and would thus count as an etiologic event in the etiologic fraction.
-On the other hand, the individual would not increase the excess caseload, because (s)he experienced the outcome by time $k$ regardless of treatment.
+The excess fraction should not be confused with the etiologic fraction, which is the fraction \textit{caused} by treatment.
+For example, suppose we consider outcomes at time $k$, and there are no losses to follow-up.
+Consider an individual for whom a vaccine prolonged the time to the outcome of severe infection from time $j$ to time $l$, but (s)he would nevertheless have a severe infection by time $k$ when taking the vaccine, where $j < l < k$.
+Then, treatment $A$ was a contributory cause of the outcome in this individual, and would thus count as an etiologic event in the etiologic fraction.
+On the other hand, the individual would not increase the excess caseload by time $k$, because (s)he experienced the outcome by time $k$ regardless of treatment.
 The etiologic fraction requires much stronger conditions for identification, even in RCTs and even without conditioning on exposure \cite{greenland1988conceptual,robins1989estimability}.

-\section{Estimation and implementation}
+\section{Estimation and Implementation}

-Because all our identifying functionals from Section \ref{sec: identification} are functionals of simple conditional means, we can use simple estimators with known properties.
+Because all our identifying formulas from Section \nameref{sec: identification} are expressed in terms of simple conditional means, we can use simple estimators with known properties.
 Let $\hat{\mu}({a})$ and $\hat{\mu}({a,l})$ be estimators of $\mathbb{E}(Y \mid A =a ) $ and $\mathbb{E}(Y \mid A =a, L = l ) $, respectively, e.g.\ empirical means.
-We can consistently estimate the relative CECE by
+We can estimate the relative CECE by